GetanehT/Film-Blog/README.md

 - Your API will shortly be deployed and you will be given a link to the deployed site when the process is complete.

 ## Credits
-- The technique to limit the size of image uploads to cloudinary is adapted from this [Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) support article
 - A replacement for the deprecated `django.conf.urls.url()` was implemented as per this [StackOverflow article](https://stackoverflow.com/questions/70319606/importerror-cannot-import-name-url-from-django-conf-urls-after-upgrading-to)
 - The approach to creating a string representation of a many to many field in the Django admin panel is adapted from https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django
 - The technique to create a custom filter for date ranges using django-filters is adapted from this [StackOverflow article](https://stackoverflow.com/questions/37183943/django-how-to-filter-by-date-with-django-rest-framework)